15 SMART Goals Examples for Kids

 S: This is extremely specific.
 The goal phrase mentions what language, how the language will be learned, how many words or phrases need to be learned each month, and how long the activity will continue.

-M: By stating how many words/phrases will be learned each month and how many months you will do this, you make this measurable.
+M: You make this measurable by stating how many words/phrases will be learned each month and how many months you will do this.
 The weekly testing adds another level of measurement.

 A: This is a perfectly attainable goal.
-The number of words or phrases is low enough to be manageable and the total number that will be learned during the three months is a good start to learning a new language.
+The number of words or phrases is low enough to be manageable, and the total number learned during the three months is a good start to learning a new language.

 R: The activity mentioned is very much related to the overall goal that is being worked toward.

-T: There are lots of time measurements in this statement.
-There is mention of how often testing will occur, how many words will be learned each month, and how long the activity will be kept up.
+T: This statement contains many time measurements.
+It mentions how often testing will occur, how many words will be learned each month, and how long the activity will be continued.

 Now What?

-Do your best to encourage your child to move forward with pursuing their goal.
-If they want to give up, remind your child of the original purpose of the goal and why they wanted to achieve it in the first place.
+Do your best to encourage your child to pursue their goal.
+If they want to give up, remind them of the goal's original purpose and why they wanted to achieve it in the first place.

-Or, if your child isn’t meeting their milestones, try to focus on the improvement that they have made and brainstorm on how you may be able to alter your path a bit in order to be more successful.
+If your child isn’t meeting their milestones, try to focus on the improvement they have made and brainstorm ways to alter your path a bit to be more successful.
 Teach your child how to give themselves pep talks and be positive about their efforts and progress.

 Final Thoughts on SMART Goals for Children

-Celebrate your child’s effort and persistence toward reaching their SMART goals.
-And, if they experience a setback, acknowledge the sense of determination they showed during the process of working toward their goal.
+Celebrate your child’s effort and persistence in reaching their SMART goals.
+If they experience a setback, they should acknowledge the sense of determination they showed while working toward their goal.

 Setting SMART goals with kids will help teach them that they can be just a *bit* better each day at whatever they’re working toward in the long run.
 Use these examples as templates for your own children to help teach them how to set SMART goals and set them up for a successful future.